opensearch-project/documentation-website/_dashboards/visualizations.md

 # Visualize your data with dashboards

+Visualizations let you identify trends and spot outliers quickly for a large dataset.
 OpenSearch Dashboards gives you the opportunity to explore and interpret information in an interactive visual environment.
-Having the right visual can help you accurately show metrics and data patterns in a clear, unbiased way.

 The following highlights the OpenSearch Dashboards visualizations types and typical usage.